malumisa/Project_3_team_10/README.md

 ## Team #10

 ### Background
 The weather project is aimed at visualizing key weather parameters like temperature, precipitation, and weather types across various cities in North America.
-From the interactive dashboard, users can explore weather variables across different locations The data set is derived from weather api
+From the interactive dashboard, users can explore weather variables across different locations The data set is derived from weatherapi.com

-Weather characteristics in North America - A study of 100 prominent cities:
-Run random numbers to select Cities in North America.
+.Run random numbers to select Cities in North America.
   Create a Weather Monitoring Dashboard.
   Create Mapping based on Humidity/Temperature
   Adding two drop down menus one for the location and one for the element shown on the map.